 To material suppliers and equipment lessors who ship thousands or millions of dollars of materials and equipment out on credit, credit policies are quite important.
-One component of a credit policy too often overlooked in the construction industry is lien protection.
-When it comes to getting paid, filing a lien…Read More
+One component of a credit policy too often overlooked in the…Read More

 I practice law in Louisiana, and I had another equipment rental company call my offices last week to discuss their options in collecting a debt for some leased equipment.
 Whenever…Read More